by Andrea M. Darcy

 Are you worried about your relationship?
 Feel you are always attracted to people who overwhelm you?
 Harley Therapy connects you with some of London’s top therapists.

-Or try our new platform, and get in touch with therapists across the UK or who you can talk to from anywhere via Skype or phone.
+Or try our new platform, and get in touch with therapists across the UK or who you can talk to from anywhere via online or phone.

 Have a question still about borderline personality disorder relationships?
 Post in our comment box below.
 Note that comments are moderated and we do not allow spam or inappropriate content.

-Andrea Blundell is the lead writer and editor of this blog.
+Andrea M. Darcy is the lead writer and editor of this blog.
 She has studied coaching and person centred coaching.
 Diagnosed with ADHD when still quite young, she knows what it is like to be impulsive and sensitive or seem ‘too much’ for other people.
-Find her on Twitter.
+Find her on Twitter or on Instagram @am_darcy.